AkilSelot/Database-Optimization/README.md

-# 🗄️ Database Optimization
+🗄️ Database Optimization

-A professional SQL project focused on **query optimization and database performance improvement**.
+A professional SQL project focused on **query optimization** and **database performance improvement**.

-This repository is designed as a foundation for **efficient database management** and practical SQL optimization.
+This repository is designed as a foundation for **efficient database management** and practical **SQL optimization techniques**.

 ---

 ## 🔍 Project Overview

-The goal of this project is to **improve database performance** by:
+The goal of this project is to improve database performance by:

 - Optimizing SQL queries for speed
 - Designing efficient data models with indexes
-- Testing query performance for large datasets
+- Testing query performance on large datasets

-This serves as a portfolio example of **practical SQL optimization techniques**.
+This serves as a portfolio example of practical SQL optimization techniques for **real-world business reporting**.

 ---